CatLabInteractive/catlab-events/readme.md

 # Catlab Events
-CatLab Events is a ticketing system aimed towards quizzes.
+CatLab Events is a ticketing system currently aimed towards quizzes, but adaptable to any kind of event that requires tickets to be sold.
+It includes integration with a centralized payment gateway and UiTPAS integration (in Belgium).

 ## Setup
 The project relies on some external projects so hosting it is not a straight forward business.
 You'll have